beckym223/manual_work/E6_long_edited.md

 ing become the norms regarding how money should be spent.
 The basic norm is that con- sumption should come from current income.
-49 These are the results for females.
-The men gave al-  most nothing so their differentials are irrelevant.
-The women gave on average about 10 percent of their earnings.
-Those who were asked to donate before the task gave twice as much as those who were asked afterward.
-The task lasted 40 minutes and was to highlight phrases in a manuscript to  be used in making an index.
-50 Shefrin and Thaler themselves are explicit about the  possibility of other models.
-51 We should also note that the Shefrin-Thaler model has elements not discussed in the text.
-In general, the  discontinuous penalties from mental accounting are one  reason why consumption might be at a corner solution in  one of the three mental accounts.
-Shefrin and Thaler have another reason.
-They view saving as taking willpower,  which entails a cost in terms of lost utility.
-The less  people save the less of this costly willpower they need to  expend.
-This gives another reason why consumption  might be on one of the boundaries of the mental accounts.
-It is useful to remember that at one of the boundaries,  consumption will conform to current income.

 ### ---Economics-2007-0-16.txt---